samimirza10/Predictive-Maintenance-RUL-Estimation/README.md

 RandomizedSearchCV was used to optimize tree-based models while maintaining group-aware validation, scored directly against the NASA score (see below) rather than plain MAE, so hyperparameter selection is aligned with the project's asymmetric business cost.

+Tuning improved XGBoost across every metric but did not improve Random Forest on this dataset (see Results below) — both outcomes are reported rather than only the favorable one.

 ### 6. Explainability

 Model interpretability was investigated using: